 The Penguin Parade is Phillip Island’s signature experience and one of Australia’s most popular wildlife encounters, attracting over 600,000 visitors annually.
 It is managed by Phillip Island Nature Parks, a not-for-profit conservation organisation whose tourism revenue directly funds research and habitat restoration across the island.

 Penguin numbers vary nightly depending on the season, weather and sea conditions.
-Summer typically produces the largest numbers as adults are feeding chicks.
-During the moulting period (February to April), penguins must remain ashore for two to three weeks while they grow new feathers, so you may spot moulting birds in their burrows during the day.
+Summer typically produces the largest numbers as adults feed their chicks.
+During the moulting period (February to April), penguins must remain ashore for two to three weeks while they grow new waterproof feathers and cannot fish, so you may spot moulting birds in their burrows during the day.
 The parade runs regardless of weather — rain, wind or shine — and some of the most atmospheric evenings are the stormier ones.

 Viewing Options & Ticket Prices (2026)

-Phillip Island Nature Parks offers several viewing experiences at different price points and levels of intimacy.
+Phillip Island Nature Parks offers seven viewing experiences at different price points and levels of intimacy.
 All venues are cashless — only contactless payments are accepted.
-Prices shown are approximate adult rates; check the official Nature Parks website for current pricing, child and family rates, and pensioner discounts.
+Prices shown are approximate adult rates; check the official Nature Parks website (penguins.org.au) for current pricing, child and family rates, and pensioner discounts.

 General Viewing